Richard G. Law Excellence Award for Undergraduate Teaching

 Honoring Dr. Richard Law’s service to the university as Director of General Education from 1990 to 2009, the award values the important role played by general education faculty across the university in helping undergraduates attain the WSU Learning Goals and Outcomes, especially outside their major area of study.
 Recognizing that effective leaders in all areas need to draw on a breadth of knowledge and skills from a variety of disciplinary fields, faculty receiving this award inspire curiosity and understanding of an area of study.
 Their classes encourage development of the lifelong learning skills of integrating and synthesizing concepts in order to solve real problems.

-Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; Ken Faunce (History) in 2016; Robert J. Cooper (Human Development) in 2017; Katherine Banks (Politics, Philosophy, Public Affairs at WSU Tri-Cities) in 2018; Kara M. Whitman (Environment) in 2019; and Kate Watts (English) in 2020.
+Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; Ken Faunce (History) in 2016; Robert J. Cooper (Human Development) in 2017; Katherine Banks (Politics, Philosophy, Public Affairs at WSU Tri-Cities) in 2018; Kara M. Whitman (Environment) in 2019; Kate Watts (English) in 2020; and Allyson Beall King (Environment) in 2021.

-This award is open to all instructors of record (instructors and career-track faculty as well as tenure-track faculty) on all WSU campuses whose teaching has included at least one UCORE class in the past three years (2017-18 through 2019-20); gaps due to sabbatical leaves do not affect eligibility.
+The Law Award is open to all faculty (including short term, career-track, and tenure-track) on all WSU campuses whose teaching has included at least one UCORE class for the past three years (2019-20 through 2021-22).
+Gaps due to sabbatical leaves do not affect eligibility.

 Want to suggest the name of an applicant?